 Additionally, SD cards are relatively more fragile when compared to other storage devices like hard drives, making it more vulnerable to data loss.
 There is, hence, an increasing need for SD card recovery on Windows 10 or other systems.

-Four Steps to Recover Deleted Files from SD Card
+Recover Deleted Files from SD Card Using Recovery Software

 Taking privacy into consideration, I think using a piece of file recovery software that is compatible with SD card is much more helpful and reliable than consulting a for-profit data recovery agency.
 This is due to two reasons: